Active RIS-Empowered Covert Satellite-Terrestrial Communications: System Model

 \subsection{Channel Model}

-Let $\mathbf{h}_{ar}[n]$ and $\mathbf{h}_{rk}[n]$ stand for the channel gains from the GEO satellite to the AASTAR-RIS, from the AASTAR-RIS to the ground user $k$ and from the AASTAR-RIS to the Warden at time slot $n$, respectively.
-In this work, we consider that the channels from the GEO satellite to the AASTAR-RIS and from the AASTAR-RIS to the ground user $k$ and the Warden are Rician fading channels \cite{Zheng2025}, which can be formulated at time slot $n$ as follows \cite{Wang2025}:
+Let $\mathbf{h}_{ar}[n]$ and $\mathbf{h}_{rk}[n]$ stand for the channel gains from the GEO satellite to the AAT-RIS, from the AAT-RIS to the ground user $k$ and from the AAT-RIS to the Warden at time slot $n$, respectively.
+In this work, we consider that the channels from the GEO satellite to the AAT-RIS and from the AAT-RIS to the ground user $k$ and the Warden are Rician fading channels \cite{Zheng2025}, which can be formulated at time slot $n$ as follows \cite{Wang2025}: